OsmondOlive/bioflowhub/_posts/2026-05-09-5-most-impactful-health-habits.md

 ## 1. Sleep 7 to 9 Hours Every Nigh

-Sleep is not optional, it's much more important than you imagine.
+Sleep is not optional — it's much more important than you imagine.
 During sleep, your body consolidates memory, regulates hormones, repairs tissue and clears metabolic waste from the brain through the glymphatic system.
 This cleaning process, driven by cerebrospinal fluid flowing through channels that open during sleep, is one of the most impactful neuroscience discoveries of the past decade.

 Chronic sleep deprivation is associated with increased risk of cardiovascular disease, depression, impaired immune function and type 2 diabetes.
 Even regularly sleeping 6 hours instead of 8 brings negative consequences on cognitive performance and metabolic health.

 A large meta-analysis covering over 1.3 million participants found that both short sleep duration and long sleep duration were independently associated with increased all-cause mortality, with the strongest risk observed in those sleeping fewer than 6 hours per night.

-Therefore, if you are having trouble sleeping, try calming your mind through meditation and prayer.
-There are several scientific studies proving that prayer and meditation improve sleep quality.
-Research indicates that these practices reduce levels of cortisol (the stress hormone) and anxiety, factors frequently responsible for sleep disorders and insomnia.
-If that doesn't solve the problem, you can also seek help from qualified healthcare professionals, who can recommend medications that help you sleep well.
+If you are having trouble sleeping, try calming your mind through meditation.
+Scientific evidence consistently shows that mindfulness meditation reduces cortisol levels and anxiety, two of the most common drivers of sleep disorders and insomnia.
+For those with a spiritual practice, prayer can serve a similar purpose — the state of calm and surrender it promotes shares many of the same physiological mechanisms as meditation.
+If these approaches do not resolve the problem, consult a qualified healthcare professional who can recommend appropriate treatment.

 **What to do:** Prioritize a consistent sleep schedule.
 Same bedtime, same wake time, even on weekends.
 Keep your room dark and cool, around 18 to 19 degrees Celsius.
-Prayer, meditation, and medical care.
+Consider prayer, meditation, or other calming practices before bed.
+If sleep problems persist, consult a qualified healthcare professional.

 **References:**
 - Cappuccio FP, et al. (2010).
 Sleep duration and all-cause mortality: a systematic review and meta-analysis of prospective studies. *Sleep*, 33(5), 585-592.
 [PubMed](https://pubmed.ncbi.nlm.nih.gov/20469800/){:target="_blank" rel="noopener"}
 - Xie L, et al. (2013).
 Sleep drives metabolite clearance from the adult brain. *Science*, 342(6156), 373-377.
 [PubMed](https://pubmed.ncbi.nlm.nih.gov/24136970/){:target="_blank" rel="noopener"}
 - Rusch HL, et al. (2018).
-The effect of mindfulness meditation on sleep quality: a systematic review and meta-analysis of randomized controlled trials. *Annals of the New York Academy of Sciences*, 1445(1), 5–16.
+The effect of mindfulness meditation on sleep quality: a systematic review and meta-analysis of randomized controlled trials. *Annals of the New York Academy of Sciences*, 1445(1), 5-16.
 [PubMed](https://pubmed.ncbi.nlm.nih.gov/30575050/){:target="_blank" rel="noopener"}

 ---